herbrine8403/TouchController-iOSTest/README.md

 ## Acknowledgments

+Bundled [H2 database](https://www.h2database.com/)(MPL 2.0 or EPL 1.0), as model management feature's storage backend, thanks to them.

-Thanks for [Saba](https://github.com/benikabocha/saba) project for providing reference for MMD (PMX/PMD/VMD format).
+Thanks for [Saba](https://github.com/benikabocha/saba)(MIT) project for providing reference for MMD (PMX/PMD/VMD format).

-This project used animations from [KaiMyEntity-C](https://github.com/Gengorou-C/KAIMyEntity-C) as default animation, thanks to them.
+Bundled animations from [KaiMyEntity-C](https://github.com/Gengorou-C/KAIMyEntity-C)(Author declared it don't need credits, allow to modify and to redistribute) as default animation, thanks to them.

-The favorite icon is from [Cherished Worlds](https://github.com/illusivesoulworks/cherishedworlds), thanks to them.
+The favorite icon is from [Cherished Worlds](https://github.com/illusivesoulworks/cherishedworlds)(LGPL 3.0 or later), thanks to them.

 ## License